The price of Bitcoin is hovering at a record high, following a surge over the weekend, while Bitcoin Cash price more or less leveled off.

 Money From Thin Air?

-After the Bitcoin split, crypto enthusiasts received and perfectly seized the opportunity to make money from thin air.
+As said by Bitcoin Cash news, after the Bitcoin split, crypto enthusiasts received and perfectly seized the opportunity to make money from thin air.
 Already on August 2nd token owners gained free access to BCC.
 At Ofir Beigel’s blog 99bitcoins there even originated a manual with detailed scheme which absolutely nicely describes how to obtain Bitcoin’s twin brother.
 No marvel, that Saturday saw strange burst of activity – 16,482,925 coins, arose from nowhere, were massively traded.

 After the Bitcoin Cash soared up to $1300 at Bittrex the next day after Bitcoin split, making it the third largest cryptocurrency by capitalization, the token’s price more or less leveled off and constitutes at a press time $272,45, according to the CoinMarketCap’s Bitcoin Cash Price Index